 - If you do not have private health insurance minimal out of pocket cost (less than $40) will apply.

-What happens at my child’s dental visit at Mulgrave Dental Group?
+What Happens at My Child’s Dental Visit at Mulgrave Dental Group?

-When your child visits our office, they will get to know our team (including our friendly tooth fairy Jacinta) and build familiarity with our tools and surroundings.
-Our team is highly trained to treat and manage young children.
+When your child visits our dental clinic, they will get to know our team (including our friendly tooth fairy Jacinta) and build familiarity with our tools and surroundings.
+Our team at Mulgrave Dental Group is highly trained to treat and manage young children.

 We go through a familiarisation visit.
-We focus on the tell-show-do technique for every child and on prevention of future dental problems.
+We focus on the tell-show-do technique for every child and educate on prevention of future dental problems.
 This is recommended by Australian and New Zealand society of paediatric dentists (ANZPD).

 Studies have shown that the children of families who visited the dentist for regular preventive care had significantly better dental health as adults.